Resources for Families

 -

 TPMs will order rewards and patches through each Girl Scout.
 If sisters are selling under one account, their TPM will place your full recognition order under that Girl Scout.
-The TPM will then enter in additional patch orders under each additional sister’s name in Smart Cookies.
+TPMs will then enter additional patch orders under each additional sister’s name in Smart Cookies.
 Parents/guardians and TPMs no longer need to fill out additional forms.

 -

-Sisters selling together provides a way for family members to combine their selling power to achieve their selling goals.
+Sisters Selling Together provides a way for family members to combine their selling power to achieve their selling goals.
 GSGI must then make sure that we are maintaining an equal playing field for all Girl Scouts in our council.
-If two sisters together sell 1500 packages, it would not be fair for them to earn two Apple Watches when another Girl Scout reached that award on their own and earned one.
-Our cookie entrepreneurs work incredibly hard to reach their goals and our goal is to make sure that hard work is recognized in a fair and equitable way.
+If two sisters together sell 1100 packages, it would not be fair for them to earn two Chrome Books when another Girl Scout reached that award on their own and earned one.
+Our cookie entrepreneurs work incredibly hard to reach their goals, and our goal is to make sure that hard work is recognized in a fair and equitable way.
 We strive to provide multiple options so that each Girl Scout can customize their reward lineup based on what they have earned.

 -